openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 @snippet src/template_function_transformation.cpp function_pass:template_transformation_cpp

-Using ngraph::FunctionPass you need to override `run_on_function` method where you will write transformation code.
-Return value must be `true` if original function has changed during transformation otherwise it must be `false`.
-For transformation API please follow [Working with ngraph::Function] section.
+Using `ngraph::FunctionPass` you need to override `run_on_function` method where you will write transformation code.
+Return value must be `true` if original function has changed during transformation (new operation were added or operations replacement was made or node attributes were changed) otherwise it must be `false`.For transformation API please follow [working with ngraph::Function](#working_with_ngraph_function) section.

 ###2. ngraph::pass::GraphRewrite